-The Bureau of Labor Statistics of United States has estimated a growth rate of 9% in the employment of HR managers in between the years 2014 to 2024.
+The Bureau of Labor Statistics of the United States has estimated a growth rate of 9% in the employment of HR managers in between the years 2014 to 2024.

 It is worthwhile to note that this growth rate beats the average growth rate of most other occupations.

-There is no better time to pursue a career in HR and no better way than a Human Resources internship Singapore to bolster your efforts.
+There is no better time to pursue a career in HR and no better way than a Human Resources internship in Singapore to bolster your efforts.